Traditional malware detecting methods are ineffective against the hackers’ new techniques – deploying malware that is obfuscated.

 The next solution was pattern matching.
-This technique is based on creating some strings and trying to match it on the file.
+This technique is based on creating some strings and trying to match them on the file.
 For example, find the “eval” word in the file.

-All the above-mentioned techniques are ineffective against detecting obfuscated malware.
+All the above-mentioned techniques are ineffective in detecting obfuscated malware.
 Hackers know it, that’s why this new malware type is getting into the foreground.

-The problem is that you can’t tell whether obfuscated codes are malicious or not because of the unreadability.
+The problem is that you can’t tell whether obfuscated codes are malicious or not because of their unreadability.

-When you rely on the structure of malware, you can expect a very low false-positive rate because a malware’s structure can not be the same as a legitimate file’s structure.
-Otherwise valid codes could be used for malicious purposes…
+When you rely on the structure of malware, you can expect a very low false-positive rate because malware’s structure can not be the same as a legitimate file’s structure.

 The false-negative rate is also very low with the structure-based detection because it is no matter how the hacker modifies the code (add spaces, new lines, etc), the structure of the program must be the same.